TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/60 - 1 Peter/1 Peter 5/1 Peter 5.13.md

 ---

-She that is in Babylon, elect together with [you], saluteth you; and [so doth] Mark my son.
+She who is in Babylon, chosen together with you, greets you; and so does Mark, my son.